projector22/lourie-basic-framework/README.md

 ## Note

-This app is in an early BETA state.
-Please do not use on anything anywhere near production.
+This app is in an BETA state.
+Use on production at your own risk.

 ## How to Use